Pakistan rest seniors for West Indies white ball series

-Pakistan rest seniors for West Indies white ball seriesThursday, December 02, 2021
+Pakistan rest seniors for West Indies white ball seriesFriday, December 03, 2021

 |

-KARACHI, Pakistan (AFP) — Pakistan selectors Thursday rested some senior players, including former captains Shoaib Malik and Sarfaraz Ahmed, for their limited over home series against the West Indies to be played later this month.
+KARACHI, Pakistan (AFP) — Pakistan selectors yesterday rested some senior players, including former captains Shoaib Malik and Sarfaraz Ahmed, for their limited-over home series against the West Indies to be played later this month.

 Chief selector Mohammad Wasim said the players needed rest.